MiniZinc/libminizinc/docs/en/spec.rst

 elements; unary tuples are not allowed.

 |TyInsts|
 Tuples may contain unfixed elements.
+A par tuple may be optional; see :ref:`spec-option-types`.

 |TySyntax|
 A tuple base type-inst expression tail has this syntax: